-- Your students gain international experience
+- Give your students international experience;

 We work with institutions, budgets, topics, formats, and durations of all shapes and sizes.
 We enjoy being creative and thinking of ways to make sure that your program can give the biggest, most memorable, and most impactful student experience that is reasonably possible within your budget and your institution’s guidelines.